microsoft/globalopenaihack/dotnet/SentimentAnalysis/AzureOpenAICSharp/README.md

 # Azure OpenAI Sentiment Analysis

-This code is an example of how to use the Azure.AI.OpenAI ckient library to classify the sentiment in a given text using the Azure OpenAI service.
+This code is an example of how to use the Azure.AI.OpenAI client library to classify the sentiment in a given text using the Azure OpenAI service.

  [Azure.AI.OpenAI Source code](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/openai/Azure.AI.OpenAI/src) | [Package (NuGet)](https://www.nuget.org/packages/Azure.AI.OpenAI)